 How many times can you look at photos of food arranged on my living room table (yes, you read that right), coffee table or balcony table?
 Many, judging by how long I’ve been at this.
 Thought I’d do something a little different today, details to follow.

 But first I must wax southern hemispherish about how hot and crowded La Vega was today.
 And that’s on the Sunday of a three-day weekend (

 assumption of Mary Feast of the Immaculate Conception (Thanks, Frances)).
 I wisely wore closed-toe shoes, and shuffled very slowly, and did not shout at or step on anyone, nor did I get pickpocketed.
 All good then.
 Today’s mission, in addition to the regular veggie-stock up was to find a different good cheese place, recommended by another cheese lover, where they sell the Boladero feta that has revolutionized how I feel about cheese in Chile.
-Previously I had found this cheese at Colmado (coffee rec, a ojos cerrados, which means just go already), or the fancy Jumbo at Lo Castillo, which is much more upscale than the one at the Costanera Center, evidenced by the presence of this cheese, as well as phyllo, and the street-selling fruit vendors who wanted 3,000 pesos for cherries the other day (see Vega prices below).
+Previously I had found this cheese at the occasional café, or the fancy Jumbo at Lo Castillo, which is much more upscale than the one at the Costanera Center, evidenced by the presence of this cheese, as well as phyllo, and the street-selling fruit vendors who wanted 3,000 pesos for cherries the other day (see Vega prices below).
 But now I can go to other places to get that cheese.
 For example, La Vega.

 First, let’s look at these gorgeous cheeses.

 Well, that’s a display.
 You can’t really get anything from that, can you?

 Cheese from Patagonia, sheep.
 Tasty, sharp, crumbly when it’s supposed to be.
 Fuerte.
 But where to get it?